-The preretirement death benefit available under this plan is payable to either your spouse or a non-spousal beneficiary.
-If you are married for the 12-month period immediately preceding your date of death, then you must have attained your spouse's consent to choose a beneficiary other than your spouse.
+The preretirement death benefit available under this plan is payable to both a spousal and a non-spousal beneficiary.
+If the participant is married for a 12-month period immediately preceding the date of death, then the participant must attain (or must have attained) spousal consent to choose a beneficiary other than the spouse.

-If you die as an active participant prior to your normal retirement date, your beneficiary will be eligible to receive the greater of (a) 24 times your final monthly salary or (b) the single life actuarial equivalent of your accrued benefit as of your date of death.
-This benefit is to be paid in the form of a single life annuity for the life your beneficiary and is payable following your date of death.
+Upon the death of an active participant prior to his normal retirement date, the participant's beneficiary will be eligible to receive the greater of 24 times the participant's final monthly salary or the single life actuarial equivalent of the accrued benefit as of the date of death.
+This benefit is to be paid in the form of a single life annuity for the life of the beneficiary and is payable following the participant's date of death.

-If you die as a terminated vested participant, your beneficiary will be eligible to receive the single life actuarial equivalent of your accrued benefit as of your date of death.
-This benefit is to be paid in the form of a single life annuity for the life of your beneficiary and is payable following your date of death.
+Upon the death of a terminated vested participant, the participant's beneficiary will be eligible to receive the single life actuarial equivalent of the accrued benefit as of the date of death.
+This benefit is to be paid in the form of a single life annuity for the life of the beneficiary and is payable following the participant's date of death.

-If you die as an active participant on or after your normal retirement date, your beneficiary will be eligible to receive the single life actuarial equivalent of your accrued benefit as of your date of death.
-This benefit is to be paid in the form of a single life annuity for the life of the beneficiary and is payable following your date of death.
+Upon the death of an active participant on or after his normal retirement date, the participant's beneficiary will be eligible to receive the single life actuarial equivalent of the accrued benefit as of the date of death.
+This benefit is to be paid in the form of a single life annuity for the life of the beneficiary and is payable following the participant's date of death.